 Pennsylvania has a long baseball history dating back to the start of the sport, so it’s no surprise that there are 19 Baseball Hall of Famers buried within the state.
-While the majority of these hall of famers are buried in Pittsburgh and Philadelphia (Part 1 and Part 2), one of the biggest names is buried in Union County, Pennsylvania.
+While the majority of these Hall of Famers are buried in Pittsburgh and Philadelphia, one of the biggest names is buried in Union County, Pennsylvania.

 The borough of Factoryville has honored Mathewson by naming a park after him, creating a mural, putting a small statue near their baseball fields, and hosting an annual Christy Mathewson Day each August.
 His childhood home is also still standing on Mathewson Terrace.